You’ve done it.

 2. Introduce Them To Your Brand

 Usually, someone who buys from you knows enough about your brand to be comfortable enough to buy from you.
-This type of email is designed to build on what your new customers know about your brand already.
+This type of email is designed to build on what your new customers already know about your brand.

 You can do this one of two ways.

-- Have an email built into your post-purchase funnel, or
+- Have an email built into your post-purchase series, or

-- Have a welcome email funnel designed to trigger a few days after a purchase is made, and only to a new customer
+- Have a welcome email funnel designed to trigger a few days after purchase, and only to first-time buyers

 Thankfully, both are simple to do.